-Having decided on whether to opt for a Starter, Deep Cycle or Dual Purpose Battery the next decision is which variety to purchase.
-This comes down to personal choice, amount of maintenance required, durability and, of course, the cost.
+Having decided on whether to opt for a Starter, Deep Cycle, or Dual Purpose Battery the next decision is which variety to purchase.
+This comes down to personal choice, the amount of maintenance required, durability, and, of course, the cost.

 There are four different varieties to choose from, each with its own advantages and disadvantages.

-Lithium Marine Battery.
+- Lithium Marine Battery.
 The new kid on the block, Lithium batteries are safe and reliable as well as being lightweight.
-Totally maintenance free, they have the added bonus of being impossible to accidentally overcharge.
-Ideal for using in boats, lithium batteries do, however, cost a lot more than the other varieties of marine batteries.
+Totally maintenance-free, they have the added bonus of being impossible to accidentally overcharge.
+Ideal for use in boats, lithium batteries do, however, cost a lot more than the other varieties of marine batteries.